lauravana/dynamicmodelratingsdefaults/README.md

 * `year_id`: integer containing the year id

-* `R1`: integers corresponding to the rating classes assigned by rater 1
+* `R1`: integer corresponding to the rating classes assigned by rater 1

 * `R2`: integer corresponding to the rating classes assigned by rater 2